 All writes to the memory array begin with a WREN op-code.
 The next op-code is the WRITE instruction.
-This op-code is followed by a two-byte address value.
-The upper 5-bits of the address are ignored.
-In total, the 11-bits specify the address of the first data byte of the write operation.
+This op-code must include the address MSB.
+It is followed by a single byte address value.
+In total, the 9-bits specify the address of the first byte of the write operation.
 Subsequent bytes are data and they are written sequentially.
 Addresses are incremented internally as long as the bus master continues to issue clocks.
-If the last address of 7FFh is reached, the counter will roll over to 000h.
+If the last address of 1FFh is reached, the counter will roll over to 000h.
 Data is written MSB first.
 A write operation is shown in Figure 9.

-Unlike EEPROMs, any number of bytes can be written sequentially and each byte is written to memory immediately after it is clocked in (after the
+Unlike EEPROMs, any number of bytes can be written sequentially and each byte is written to memory immediately after it is clocked in (after the 8th clock).

-8th clock).
 The rising edge of /CS terminates a WRITE op-code operation.
+Asserting /WP active in the middle of a write operation will have no effect until the byte being written has completed.